JiangtaoXu93/Routing-Project/README.md

 ## Running Instructions

 ### Local

+####Prepare :

+1) Create your query with format: "YYYY, MM, DD, SOURCE_AIRPORT, DESTINATION_AIRPORT" (e.g. 2001, 09, 11, DEN, DCA).
+Put your queries in /query/query.csv.

+2) Put your flight information CSV at /input/all.

+3) Modify HADOOP_HOME HADOOP_VERSION in Makefile to your hadoop home and version.

+####Run :

 - Default : `make` (_`build gunzip setup-hdfs run`_)
 - If already unzipped use : `make all-uz` (_`build setup-hdfs run`_)

 ### AWS EMR
 Make sure you have AWS CLI working with your KEY+SECRET
 - Step1: